earthinversion/dynamic_time_warping_waveform_phase_matching/README.md

-# Phase Detection using DTW
+# Seismic Phase Detection using DTW

 A simple Python script that finds seismic phase arrivals in waveform data using Dynamic Time Warping (DTW).
 Basically, you give it a waveform and a template, and it tells you where the best match is.